 How to restore files and software using Time Machine backup on Mac

-Apple introduced Time Machine together with Mac OS X Leopard, this software creates a backup of your Mac's operating system including all files and folders, system preferences, installed applications and other.
-This tool should be enabled in every Mac computer since it is one of the easiest method to protect your data in case your operating system or internal storage gone wrong.
-Also, the Time Machine's backup will be really handy option, whenever you consider about replacing the hard disk.
-What is more, this software might help to transfer data between separate Mac computers as well.
-Let's make a clear view about this useful application, Apple's Time Machine stores the backup data within external storage device, works with all possible connections, including USB, FireWire, Thunderbolt, also supports Apple's Time Capsule and backup disks connected through network.
+Apple introduced Time Machine together with Mac OS X Leopard.
+This software creates a backup of the Mac operating system including all files and folders, system preferences, installed applications, and others.
+The tool should be enabled on all Mac computers, since it is one of the easiest ways to protect your data in case of operating system or internal storage failure or corruption.
+Furthermore, Time Machine's backup is a useful option if you need to replace the hard disk.
+This software can also help to transfer data between separate Mac computers.
+Apple's Time Machine stores the backup data on an external storage device, and works with all possible connections, including USB, FireWire, Thunderbolt.
+It also supports Apple's Time Capsule and backup disks connected through a network.

-This application takes periodic snapshots of all your data and applications and store them within external storage.
-The snapshots are taken hourly, daily, and weekly, as you could imagine this may consume a lot of free space, however when your storage is running out of space, the Time Machine automatically removes the oldest backup files and replace them with most recent, what is more, this application always leaves about twenty percent of free space available.
-One of the biggest advantage of this software would be an opportunity to restore only some particular missing files, this way you won't need to restore whole operating system like it is performed with various disk clone software.
-Additionally, if you're using Apple laptop, that is running on OS X Yosemite or latter the Time Machine application, provides another feature called Local Snapshots, these basically creates a backup within internal storage while your Time Machine's drive is not connected.
-In this article we will cover the methods how to restore files from Time Machine snapshot and complete system backup.
+This application takes periodic snapshots of all data and applications and stores them on external device.
+The snapshots are taken hourly, daily, and weekly.
+This could consume a lot of storage space, however, when disks are running low, Time Machine automatically removes the oldest backup files and replaces them with most recent.
+Furthermore, this application always leaves around 20% free space available.
+One of the biggest advantages of this software is the ability to restore specific, relevant missing files.
+In this way, there is no need to restore the entire operating system as is the case with various disk clone software.
+Additionally, if you are using an Apple laptop running on OS X Yosemite or later, Time Machine provides another feature called Local Snapshots, which creates a backup on internal storage while the Time Machine drive is disconnected.
+This article describes methods to restore files from Time Machine snapshots and a complete system backup.

 Table of Contents: